Kitware/SMQTK-IQR/docs/release_notes/pending_release.rst

  * Added workflow to inherit the smqtk-core publish workflow.

+ * Updated CI unittests workflow to install optional packages and to run nightly.

 Web

  * Transferred IQR web demo from mono-repo to this repo.